priyanshirawal/azure-governance-student-subscription/README.md

 ## Key Takeaway

 The best thing that I learnt in this project is that it is always better to have a clean environment and set up governance at the initial stage.
 Creating rules early is a sure way to keep the future projects organized, secure, and low-cost without having to be manually corrected all the time.

+## Future Scope

+This is a project that sets the governance threshold of an Azure student subscription.
+Enhancements in the future will be concentrating on how these governance controls will act after the application workloads have been implemented.

+#### Improvements that will be planned will include:

+- Using sample virtual machines and storage accounts to exhibit real-time policy assessment and compliance reporting.
+- Taking snapshots of policy compliance after creation of resources.
+- Displaying cost management analysis by mandatory resource tags.
+- Combining single policies into a single management effort, an Azure Policy initiative.
+- Application of governance with Infrastructure as Code (ARM, Bicep, or Terraform).
+- And, adding automated remediation where necessary.

+These improvements will be based on the current governance base without the need to redesign it and will prove to be long-term worth in the configuration of policies prior to the deployment of resources.